Read about our update schedules here.

 Introduction

-You can improve the resilience of your Salesforce solutions by focusing on three key habits: application lifecycle management, incident response, and continuity planning.
+To improve the resilience of your Salesforce solutions, we recommend focusing on three key habits.

 Application Lifecycle Management

-Because ALM touches nearly every aspect of a solution, establishing clear and effective ALM practices is a key part of architectural work.
+Because ALM touches nearly every aspect of a solution, establishing clear and effective ALM practices for your solution is a key part of your architectural work.

-You can build better ALM practices by focusing on three key areas: release management, environment strategy, and testing strategy.
+Build better ALM practices by focusing on three key areas.

 Release Management

-Release management involves planning, sequencing, controlling, and migrating changes into different environments.
-Technically, a release can be any time you move changes into an environment.
-In this context, the term release refers to an intentional group of changes, moved into a given environment at the same time.
+Release management involves planning, sequencing, controlling, and migrating changes into one or more environments.
+A single release is a group of planned changes that a team moves into a target environment at the same time.

-The list of patterns and anti-patterns below shows what a proper (and poor) release management looks like for a Salesforce org.
-You can use these to validate your designs before you build, or identify places in your system that need to be refactored.
+The patterns and anti-patterns for ALM show what proper and poor release management looks like for a Salesforce org.
+Use the patterns to validate your designs before you build, or to identify places in your system that need to be refactored.

-To learn more about Salesforce tools for release management, see Tools Relevant to Resilient.
+To learn more about Salesforce tools for release management, see Salesforce Tools for Resiliency.

 Environment Strategy

 Salesforce provides a variety of environments for you to use during application development and testing cycles.
-An effective environment strategy for Salesforce requires understanding how to use different environments and what good management looks like.
-This is a key competency for healthy ALM cycles.
-Environments are where work gets done.
-Their usefulness in ALM comes from the level of fidelity to production they provide, along with their isolation from production.
+An effective environment strategy for Salesforce requires understanding how to use the environments and what good management looks like.
+In ALM, how useful a development or testing environment is depends on its fidelity to and isolation from production.

-Using a source-based development model fundamentally shifts the relationship environments have to your releases and release artifacts.
-In this model, source control is the source of the metadata you want to release.
-Environments are just places where work gets done.
+Using a source-based development model fundamentally shifts the relationship that environments have to your releases and release artifacts.
+In this model, source control is the source of the metadata that you want to release.
+Environments are just places where your teams do their work.

-However, the source-based development model is not a guarantee of good environment strategy by itself.
-Even with source control, teams can still struggle to set up conditions to test external system integrations, configurations that depend on metadata not in source control (like managed packages or customizations that depend on data), and so on.
-This can lead to challenges similar issues to those seen with an org-based model.
+However, following the source-based development model doesn’t alone guarantee a good environment strategy.
+Even with source control, teams can still struggle to set up conditions to test integrations with external systems; configurations that depend on metadata that isn’t in source control, such as managed packages or customizations that depend on data), and so on.
+In certain circumstances, the challenges from a source-based model is are similar to the challenges that are typical of an org-based model.

-Refresh Interval N/A 1 day 1 day 5 days 29 days
+Refresh Interval Not Available 1 day 1 day 5 days 29 days

 Release Preview Support Developer controlled Based on sandbox instance Based on sandbox instance Based on sandbox instance Based on sandbox instance